joembedded/ltx_legacy/README.md

 The input script '../sw/ltu_trigger.php' will add the data (feel free to modify it for your own requirements)

-## Important: This repository ('ltx_legacy') is automatically generated/maintained by scripts!
+## Important: This repository ('LTX_Legacy') is automatically generated/maintained by scripts!
 No Feedback to Issues/Request/Comments ##

 ***Installation:***